 Housing costs in Waialua are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns, Waialua isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Waialua are a mix of both white- and blue-collar jobs.
-Overall, Waialua is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Waialua who work in sales jobs (14.01%), office and administrative support (9.87%), and management occupations (9.55%).
+Waialua is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Waialua is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Waialua who work in sales jobs (13.18%), teaching (11.10%), and food service (6.39%).

 Waialua is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Waialua citizens is a little higher than the average for US cities and towns: 24.61% of adults in Waialua have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Waialua citizens is substantially higher than the typical US community, as 29.42% of adults in Waialua have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Waialua in 2010 was $26,928, which is upper middle income relative to Hawaii and the nation.
-This equates to an annual income of $107,712 for a family of four.
+The per capita income in Waialua in 2018 was $29,276, which is middle income relative to Hawaii and the nation.
+This equates to an annual income of $117,104 for a family of four.
 However, Waialua contains both very wealthy and poor people as well.

 Waialua is an extremely ethnically-diverse town.
 The people who call Waialua home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waialua residents report their race to be Asian, followed by White.
 Waialua also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.38% of the town’s residents.
-Important ancestries of people in Waialua include Irish, Portuguese, Italian, and English.
+People of Hispanic or Latino origin account for 15.21% of the town’s residents.
+Important ancestries of people in Waialua include English, Italian, German, Portuguese, and Irish.

 The most common language spoken in Waialua is English.
 Other important languages spoken here include Pacific Island languages and Tagalog.